ahamedali95/BarterOnly/README.md

   - **Serializer** - a Rails gem that allows to build JSON APIs through serializer objects.
 This provides a dedicated place to fully customize the JSON output
   - **Bcrypt** - a Ruby gem that allows to store sensitive information such as passwords in the back-end after hashing

-**Link to Backend application:** https://github.com/ahamedali95/BarterOnly-back-end
+**Link to back-end application:** https://github.com/ahamedali95/BarterOnly-back-end

 ### Demo: